 We intend to make distributions on a quarterly basis to our stockholders.
 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
 In addition, due to the asset coverage test applicable to us as a business development company, we may be limited in our ability to make distributions.
 Also, restrictions and provisions in any future credit facilities may limit our ability to make distributions.
-As a RIC, if we do not distribute a certain percentage of our income each taxable year, we will suffer adverse tax consequences, including failure to obtain, or possible loss of, the U.S. federal income tax benefits allowable to RICs.
+As a RIC, if we do not distribute at least a certain percentage of our income each taxable year as dividends for U.S. federal income tax purposes to our stockholders, we will suffer adverse tax consequences, including the inability to be subject to tax as a RIC.
 We cannot assure you that you will receive distributions at a particular level or at all.